Bank Overdraft Loan:

 Q10.
 Can I close or reduce my OD facility anytime?

-Yes, you can close or reduce the overdraft limit anytime by repaying the outstanding and requesting closure with the bank.
+Yes, you can close or reduce the overdraft limit anytime by repaying the outstanding amount and requesting closure with the bank.
 Some lenders may levy a small closure fee or require notice before termination.

 Q11.
 Does using an OD affect my credit score?